nagasudhirpulla/taming_python/blog/skills/dataframe_chunks_processing.md

 * If we desire to import dataframe from dbf file, we require simpledbf module.
 Install simpledbf using the command `pip install simpledbf`

-The file used in this example can be downloaded from [here](https://www.kaggle.com/mczielinski/bitcoin-historical-data)
+The csv file used in this example can be downloaded from [here](https://www.kaggle.com/mczielinski/bitcoin-historical-data)

 ### Example
 ```python